210405jwa/demos/project-0/project-0-requirements.md

     - Data Access layer
 - 80-90% test coverage for the **service layer** using JUnit is required
     - Utilize Mockito in order to mock DAO dependencies
-- Logging should be accomplished using Log4J
+- Logging should be accomplished using Logback
     - Have a mental model of what should ideally be logged in an application
         - Http Requests
         - Methods being executed